-If you have SSH access to your current server, you can simplify the process by making an archive of your entire site first by using the tar command.
+If you have SSH access to your current hosting server, you can simplify the process by making an archive of your entire site first by using the 'tar' command.
 Run the following in your Magento’s webroot/public_html directory.

 tar -czf backup.tar.gz *

-This will create a compressed file that we will need to download to our Cloudways server.
+This will create a compressed file that you will need to migrate to your Cloudways server.

-You can transfer the backup file to your Cloudways servers by using the wget or scp command.
-In this guide, we are using wget to transfer the backup.
+Next, you can transfer the backup file to your Cloudways servers by using the 'wget' or 'scp' command.
+In this guide, we are using 'wget' to transfer the backup.

 wget http://your_domain_or_ip address/backup.tar.gz